A First-Timer’s Guide to Winston-Salem: 11 Things to Do

 Bonus Stop: Bethabara: Just 15 minutes north of Old Salem, Historic Bethabara Park marks the Moravians’ first settlement in the South (1753) and makes an easy add-on.
 Start at the Visitor Center, then explore the restored Gemeinhaus, gardens, historic structures, nature trails and more.
 Admission is free, with $5 guided tours offered most days.

-A visit to Reynolda offers three experiences in one.
+A visit to Reynolda offers a myriad of unique experiences in one easy stop.
 Start at Reynolda House, built in 1917 for tobacco tycoon R.J.
 Reynolds and his family.
 Today, it’s part art museum, part history museum, and an absolute must-see.
 The home’s 64 rooms feature an exceptional collection of American art alongside family artifacts, fashions, and period furnishings.

-Just steps away, Reynolda Gardens invites you to slow down among formal gardens, wooded trails, and a restored greenhouse, open daily and free to explore.
-Then wander into Reynolda Village, where former estate buildings now house boutique shops and inviting restaurants.
+Just steps away, Reynolda Gardens invites you to slow down among dazzling formal gardens, wooded trails, a waterfall/wetlands area, and a historic greenhouse.
+The gardens are open daily and free to explore.
+Next, wander into adjacent Reynolda Village, where former estate buildings now house boutique shops and inviting restaurants.
 Browse spots like Monkee’s, Half-Past Three, and The Bookhouse, then settle in for a meal at Village Tavern or a sweet treat from Dough-Joe’s, recently named one of America’s Top 50 Doughnut Shops on Yelp.

 All combined, the 170-acre Reynolda estate blends history, art, and everyday indulgence into one of Winston-Salem’s most memorable experiences.